 The Lady of the Shroudwas Bram Stoker's eleventh novel.
 The novel is an adventure story about a young man who inherits enormous amount of money which he uses to help the people of a small country in the Balkans in their struggle against their more powerful neighbors.
 It was first published in the UK in 1909 by William Heinemann, London.
 The book itself is a 367 page hardcover with a red cloth cover stamped on the spine and front panel in black and gold.
-In 1909 Heinemann also produced a 357 page Heinemann's Colonial Library edition of this book.
+In the same year, this book was also published by Heinemann as a part of their Heinemann's Colonial Library series.
+This edition is a hardcover with a decorated cloth cover .
 The Lady of the Shroud was first published in the US in 1966 by Paperback Library Inc., New York, as a part of their Paperback Library Gothic series.
 This edition is a 287 page (plus one page of advertisements) paperback with a picture of a woman in a white shroud and a castle on the front panel.

 First edition book cover